thruflo/alkey/README.md

 [Alkey][] works by binding to the SQLAlchemy session's [after_flush][] and [after_commit][] events to maintain a unique token against every model instance.
 This token changes whenever a model instance is updated or deleted.
+Plus a `alkey.constants.GLOBAL_WRITE_TOKEN` (with the value `'*#*'`) is updated whenever any instance is added, updated or deleted.
+You can use this to generate cache keys that invalidate in response to any db write, e.g.:

+    cache_key = request.cache_key('template uri', '*#*')

-The algorithm is to record instances as changed when they're flushed to the db in the session's dirty or deleted lists (identifiers in the format `Alkey:tablename#row_id`, e.g.: `Alkey:users#1`, are stored in a Redis set).
+The main algorithm is to record instances as changed when they're flushed to the db in the session's new, dirty or deleted lists (identifiers in the format `alkey:tablename#row_id`, e.g.: `alkey:users#1`, are stored in a Redis set).
-Then when the flushed changes are committed, the tokens for each recorded instance are updated.
-This means that a cache key constructed using the instance tokens will miss, causing the cached value to be regenerated.
+Then, when the session's transaction is committed, the tokens for each recorded instance are updated.
+This means that a cache key that contains the instance tokens will miss, causing the cached value to be regenerated.

-(Tokens are also updated if missing, so keys will also be invalidated if you lose / flush your Redis data).
+Note that new tokens are generated when instances are looked up that are not already in the cache.
+So keys will always be invalidated if you lose / flush your Redis data.
+Note also that changes recorded during a transaction that's subsequently rolled back will be discarded (i.e.: the instance tokens will not be updated) *unless* the rolled-back transaction is a sub-transaction.
+In that case (because Alkey can't distinguish between instances that were flushed in a top-level vs a sub-transaction) rollbacks may lead to unnecessary cache-misses.

 ## Configuring a Redis Client